camaraproject/WorkingGroups/Commonalities/documentation/API-design-guidelines.md

 _Managing correlation between resource-based event souscription and event notification_ To manage correlation between the subscription management and the event notification (as these are 2 distinct operations):
 - use `eventSubscriptionId` attribute (in body) - this identifier is provided in event subscription and could be valued in each event notification.
-- use `X-correlator` - in this case during event subscription the subscriber values the `X-correlator` in the header.
-This X-correlator is provided in subscription response but also in all relevant event notification.

 note: There is no normative enforcement to use any of these patterns and they could be used on agreement between API consumer & provider.